guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

 scope names.
 Sublime Text will try to match these patterns against a buffer's text and attach the corresponding scope name to all occurrences.
 These pairs of regular expressions and scope names are known as *rules*.

+..
+XXX: What are those exceptions mentioned below?

 Rules are applied in order, one line at a time.
 Each rule consumes the matched text region, which will therefore be excluded from the next rule's matching attempt